Evaluation

 What Is the Tool Correctness Metric?

-The tool correctness metric is an LLM-evaluation metric that scores whether an agent invoked the right tool with the right arguments, and whether the tool’s observation was used correctly to advance the user’s goal.
-It grades a single tool-call span in an agent trajectory — tool name match, argument schema, argument values, and observation handling — rather than the final answer.
+The tool correctness metric is an LLM evaluation metric that scores whether an agent invoked the right tool with the right arguments, and whether the tool’s observation was used correctly to advance the user’s goal.
+It grades a single tool-call span in an agent trajectory. tool name match, argument schema, argument values, and observation handling. rather than the final answer.
 Engineers wire it into agent traces so they can isolate planner errors from tool errors.
 FutureAGI exposes the metric through ToolSelectionAccuracy, FunctionCallAccuracy, and step-level dashboards.
+In 2026 this is the single most important agent-reliability signal: with MCP servers exposing dozens of tools dynamically and BFCL v3 showing wide gaps between frontier models on parallel/irrelevance calls, end-to-end success rate alone hides where the agent broke.

 A single end-to-end success rate hides where the agent broke.
 An agent can finish a 12-step trajectory with the wrong tool selected at step three, the wrong arguments at step seven, and a salvaged final answer that masks both errors.
 By the time a user complains, the trace has 40 spans and the team is guessing.
 Tool correctness gives you the per-step signal that converts “the agent is broken” into “the agent picks the wrong tool 8% of the time on the refund route.”

-In 2026-era multi-agent stacks built on the OpenAI Agents SDK, LangGraph, CrewAI, or Google ADK, the tool registry is large and the model swap rate is high.
-A prompt that worked on gpt-4o may select the wrong tool on gpt-4o-mini 12% more often.
-Tool correctness as a continuous metric — not a one-off eval — is what catches that regression before the support queue does.
+In 2026-era multi-agent stacks built on the OpenAI Agents SDK, LangGraph, CrewAI, Google ADK, or MCP-connected toolchains, the tool registry is large and the model swap rate is high.
+A prompt that worked on Claude Sonnet 4.5 may select the wrong tool on Sonnet 4.6 12% more often after a system-prompt change.
+The τ-bench retail variant shows frontier scores between 55% and 70%. a 15-point spread driven almost entirely by tool selection and argument fidelity, not by raw reasoning.
+Tool correctness as a continuous metric. not a one-off eval. is what catches that regression before the support queue does.

 How FutureAGI Handles Tool Correctness